antor44/5thpr/README.md

 -MSX 1/2/2+ Europe or USA BIOS

--Or OpenMSX emulator with Basic ROM
+-Or OpenMSX emulator with a Basic Bios

 -Or WebMSX: https://webmsx.org/